AudioSceneDescriptionFormat/asdf/doc/asdf.rst

 are treated as if they were contained in a |body| element, which in turn behaves like an implicit :doc:`\<seq\> <seq-par>` element, see :doc:`head-body`.
-For example, the clips in :download:`scenes/implicit-seq.asd` are played in sequence:
+For example, the clips in :scene-link:`implicit-seq.asd` are played in sequence:

 .. literalinclude:: scenes/implicit-seq.asd